 The menu is heavy on local and seasonal ingredients.
 One of the dishes for which they are known is the gorgonzola dates which come with prosciutto, pine nuts, chives and aged balsamic and were a bit of a sensation.
 Next up was calamari fried in vodka batter followed by baked brie with apricot, caramelized onions, candied walnuts, grapes and house crackers.

 For mains, we tried a scallops special and the grilled rib eye with whipped Yukon potato, wilted brussels sprout hash, local mushrooms, apple cider reduction, and smoked bone marrow butter.
 And we washed it all down with some fantastic Washington State chardonnay.

-Tom Douglas operates 17 different restaurants in the Seattle area, and several of them are within a stone’s throw of the wonderful Hotel Andra.
+Tom Douglas operates 17 restaurants in the Seattle area, several of which are within a stone’s throw of the wonderful Hotel Andra.
 Lola is inside the hotel.
 Serious Pie (pizza) and the wonderful Dahlia Bakery, where I headed for breakfast, are both across the road.

 Dahlia is a busy bakery with lots of great takeaway options and counter seating.
 They are famous for their coconut cream pie, but it was a little early for me for cream, so I ordered a breakfast sandwich with eggs, mushrooms and a truffle sauce.
 A great little breakfast and the coffee was very good.

 This big, bustling restaurant is in the heart of downtown Woodinville and has a great atmosphere.
 The open kitchen at Walla Walla Steak Co is particularly impressive and I enjoyed seeing the prime rib I ate being prepared and sliced.